 So what Can I buy in Tlaquepaque, Jalisco?

 It’s more like what can you NOT buy?
 They have everything from tequila stores to furniture, knickknacks, souvenir stores, pottery, and art to clothes, shoes, and home furnishings.
 One thing I really liked about Tlaquepaque is that the atmosphere is very festive and reminds you that you are in Mexico with many statues, umbrella walkways, murals, and fountains.
-Also there is an abundance of restaurants and bars.
+Also, there is an abundance of restaurants and bars.
+And of course, paintings of Frida Khalo!

 While at Tlaquepaque, Jalisco, be sure and eat at El Parian